Full Text: <167>

 Abstract:

-pancreatic cancer is among the most malignant cancers, thus early intervention is the key to better survival outcomes.
+pancreatic cancer is among the most malignant cancers, and thus early intervention is the key to better survival outcomes.
 However, no methods have been derived that can reliably identify early precursors of development into malignancy.
 Therefore, it is urgent to discover early molecular changes during pancreatic tumorigenesis.
 As aberrant glycosylation is closely associated with cancer progression, numerous efforts have been made to mine glycosylation changes as biomarkers for diagnosis; however, detailed glycoproteomic information, especially site-specific N-glycosylation changes in pancreatic cancer with and without drug treatment, needs to be further explored.
-Herein, we used comprehensive solid-phase chemoenzymatic glycoproteomics to analyze glycans, glycosites and intact glycopeptides in pancreatic cancer cells and patient sera.
+Herein, we used comprehensive solid-phase chemoenzymatic glycoproteomics to analyze glycans, glycosites, and intact glycopeptides in pancreatic cancer cells and patient sera.
 The profiling of N-glycans in cancer cells revealed an increase in the secreted glycoproteins from the primary tumor of MIA PaCa-2 cells, whereas human sera, which contain many secreted glycoproteins, had significant changes of glycans at their specific glycosites.
 These results indicated the potential role for tumor-specific glycosylation as disease biomarkers.
-We also found that AMG-510, a small molecule inhibitor against KRAS G12C mutation, profoundly reduced the glycosylation level in MIA PaCa-2 cells, suggesting that KRAS plays a role in the cellular glycosylation process, thus glycosylation inhibition contributes to the anti-tumor effect of AMG-510.
+We also found that AMG-510, a small molecule inhibitor against Kirsten rat sarcoma viral oncogene homolog (KRAS) G12C mutation, profoundly reduced the glycosylation level in MIA PaCa-2 cells, suggesting that KRAS plays a role in the cellular glycosylation process, and thus glycosylation inhibition contributes to the anti-tumor effect of AMG-510.

 Darkslateblue:Affiliate; Royal Blue:Author; Turquoise:Article